vivo-ontologies/language-ontology/issue_template.md

 ## Preferred term label

-(e.g., Asplenia)

 ## Synonyms

-(e.g., Absent spleen)

 ## Textual definition

-the definition should be understandable even for non-specialists.
-Include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.
+The definition should be understandable for non-specialists.
+Include a DOI or PubMed ID to refer to any relevant article that provides additional information about the suggested term.

 ## Suggested parent term